-1. What is hormone therapy?
+1. What is hormone (endocrine) therapy?

-All breast cancers are tested to see if they are ER-positive using tissue from a or after surgery.
+Breast cancers are tested to see if they are ER-positive using tissue from a or after surgery.

 3. When hormone therapy is given